alfonsof/terraform-azure-examples/code/03-one-webserver/README.md

 This folder contains a one server example of a [Terraform](https://www.terraform.io/) file on Microsoft Azure.

-This Terraform file deploys a single web server on Microsoft Azure.
+This Terraform file create a single web server on Microsoft Azure by provisioning the necessary infrastructure, and using an Azure Virtual Machine.
 The web server returns "Hello, World" for the URL `/` listening on port 8080.

 ## Requirements